 The yacht broker will be able to guide you as to market pricing, suggestions for better presentations and also provide a buffer between the yacht seller and buyer, which often enables better negotiating.

 DEVELOP A GREAT BROCHURE

-The yacht broker should prepare a comprehensive specification along with superior photography prepared for selling a yacht.
+The yacht broker should prepare a comprehensive specification along with superior photography (including video) prepared for selling a yacht.
 Poorly written specifications and lousy photos don’t help at all and tell the buyer that the broker who prepared the listing is careless or lazy – which often reflects on the boat.
 Good photos should include high quality wide-angle photos of the interior, good outside profiles and exterior areas along with key machinery spaces.
 A layout image also helps.
 The final brochure should be approved by you (the seller) and be posted to key internet mls systems along with other social networking sites such as youtube, facebook, twitter, blogs, etc.

 MAKE THE YACHT PRESENTABLE

 Remove the clutter and store personal belongings.
 Ensure that the interior is spotlessly clean.
 You might even consider new bed coverings, accent pillows and some attractive knick-knacks arranged tastefully.
 Have the photos of the boat taken when she is looking her best.
 Do some maintenance and improvements which will make your boat stand out in the buyers’ eye.
 Get rid of odors (I use an inexpensive air purifier by Honeywell with has an ionizer and often add a product called KO to the holding tanks).
 Have your boat buffed and waxed professionally…and then ensure that she is clean for each and every showing.
 Have areas of corrosion addressed and protected in the machinery spaces…and ensure that these areas are also clean and look well maintained.
 In other words, when selling a yacht, put yourself in the buyers’ shoes so that they get a terrific first impression!